He who fetches ant-infested firewood should get ready for the reptilian groove.

 Our ancestors coined the above saying to perfection.
-There is nothing more to add, when you fetch ant infested firewood you should get ready for a reptilian groove.
-When Bukola Saraki and his hench men sabotaged their party and successfully carried out a ‘coup’ to assume leadership of the senate by colluding with the opposition PDP I posited then that winning a battle does not in any way translate to winning the war as it was clear to the discerning that many other battles lay ahead.
-That it was an action which also resulted in the emergence of Senator Ike Ekweremadu as Deputy Senate President made it more humiliating for the APC and left the intrigues ahead to one’s imagination.
+There is nothing more to add, when you fetch ant-infested firewood you should get ready for a reptilian groove.
+When Bukola Saraki and his henchmen sabotaged their party and successfully carried out a ‘coup’ to assume leadership of the senate by colluding with the opposition PDP I posited then that winning a battle does not in any way translate to winning the war as it was clear to the discerning that many other battles lay ahead.
+That it was an action that also resulted in the emergence of Senator Ike Ekweremadu as Deputy Senate President made it more humiliating for the APC and left the intrigues ahead to one’s imagination.

 It has benefitted Saraki so far that he has the support of the majority of his colleagues in the upper chamber; it has even been more helpful that this support cuts across party lines as senators from both the APC and PDP have been seen in his solidarity entourage to the CCT sittings.
 However, politics, as we have always known, can be very dynamic, more especially in a nation where political ideals are lacking, events can swing at any moment and the apparent despair in Saraki’s mien, whenever he is in the dock, reveals that he is very much aware of the worrying times ahead.
 What should be more disturbing though is that past events seem to have put the upper house on a collision course with the people as posited by Senator Marafa.
 That is why our senators should be careful with how far they can stretch the people’s resolve to support this government’s fight against corruption.

-Forward to April 2016 our beloved Senators announced they will be purchasing SUVs worth N35m a piece, Nigerians were naturally outraged, the NLC threatened to #OccupyNASS but the Sentors justified the need for SUVs by saying that ministers and even law makers from the lowers houses already have jeeps.
-Hear Senator Gobir: “There is no minister that hasn’t got about three or four cars, One land cruiser, maybe a backup and two Hilux cars.
+Forward to April 2016 our beloved Senators announced they will be purchasing SUVs worth N35m apiece, Nigerians were naturally outraged, the NLC threatened to #OccupyNASS but the Senators justified the need for SUVs by saying that ministers and even lawmakers from the lowers houses already have jeeps.
+Hear Senator Gobir: “There is no minister that hasn’t got about three or four cars, One land cruiser, maybe a backup, and two Hilux cars.
 There is no director in the civil service that hasn’t got a car, there is no perm sec that hasn’t got a land cruiser.
-In fact every House of Assembly has either a Prado or a Land Cruiser and here is a senator you say he cannot have one Land Cruiser”.
+In fact, every House of Assembly has either a Prado or a Land Cruiser and here is a senator you say he cannot have one Land Cruiser”.
 Poor masses, once pictures of the NLC President’s luxury jeep floated freely on cyberspace talk of #OccupyNASS went down south.
 Even in the midst of allegations that prices were inflated by about 100% they went ahead with the purchase and stories have it there was a scramble on the day keys were distributed.

 Now that the budget has been passed, our attention has switched to the executive arm of government for implementation.
 It has always been the routine and the Senators know this.
-The take away for the masses is that even after the lengthy back and forth there isn’t any sign the usual Ghana Must Go bags exchanged hands, but more significantly Saraki’s trial at the CCT continues.
+The takeaway for the masses is that even after the lengthy back and forth there isn’t any sign the usual Ghana Must Go bags exchanged hands, but more significantly Saraki’s trial at the CCT continues.
 So while the masses shift attention to monitor budget implementation by the executive, Saraki’s perceived traducers will remain focused on the trial.
 When weeks ago I learnt from a reliable source that the case files on the forgery of the senate standing rule had been ready long ago pending the passing of the budget, little did I know that the order from the AGF’s office that the DPP should prosecute those indicted within two weeks will be carried out swiftly.
 The Senate president’s blood pressure will be anything but normal.
 Let us remember that even with tough times facing the country President Buhari still enjoys cult followership, more especially in his Northern base, any attempt to fight back will likely be unproductive.
-The fall back option to PDP offers little hope with stories making round that former Senate President David Mark dismissed the idea of any unlikely return.
-PDP in itself is in total disarray, as a matter of fact Oloye Jnr. can be considered lucky that Buhari though stubborn, is not disposed to the do or die tactics of fellow jack boot Obasanjo else we would be discussing a new Senate President by now.
+The fallback option to PDP offers little hope with stories making round that former Senate President David Mark dismissed the idea of an unlikely return.
+PDP in itself is in total disarray, as a matter of fact, Oloye Jnr. can be considered lucky that Buhari though stubborn, is not disposed to the do-or-die tactics of fellow jackboot Obasanjo else we would be discussing a new Senate President by now.